Massa Art - 75% of people are lying to themselves

 Massa Art

-Expect honest, useful emails about how I’m growing my skills and building a path for people like us: creative, ambitious, and still figuring out who they want to become
+Expect honest, useful emails about how I’m growing my skills and building a path for people like us: creative, ambitious, and short on time

 Read more from Massa Art